big-data-processor/bdp-document/source/fundamentals/terms.rst

 There is a hierarchical structure to build a workflow.
 A workflow-typed Task can be constructed by piping from output files to input files of standard-typed or child-typed Tasks.
 Then, each standard-typed or child-typed Task itself could be a small workflow and has its own Workflow Playbook.

-With Big Data Processor, workflow developers can use the web pages to directly piping Tasks into a workflow-typed Task by just mouse drags-and-drops.
+With BD-Processor, workflow developers can use the web pages to directly piping Tasks into a workflow-typed Task by just mouse drags-and-drops.
 Once a workflow-typed Task is constructed, it can be executed.

 ---------------------
 Runtime Configuration
 ---------------------
 To make the task portable, the runtime configurations need be separated from taskworkflow definitions, since task developers do not know the runtime environments of the end users.
-Here, on the Big Data Processor, the administrators can set a global runtime configs for all Tasks in a Package, or set task-specific runtime configs for each Task.
+Here, on BD-Processor, the administrators can set a global runtime configs for all Tasks in a Package, or set task-specific runtime configs for each Task.
 The task-specific runtime configs override the configs that defined in the Package.
 The runtime settings take effect right after changing the configurations on web pages.
 The runtime settings contain the Task Adapter, adapter-specific options, CPU cores, memory size, the execution concurrency, etc.

 ------------